April 16, 2020

-The twist was professional management of the books of business.
-A highly-organized, high-quality structure, which prevented the volatility that clusters had experienced and a compensation model that rewarded organizers of the business, its members, and insurance carriers, primarily, when growth and profitability occurred.
+The twist was the professional management of the books of business; a highly-organized, high-quality structure, which prevented the volatility that clusters had experienced; and a compensation model that rewarded organizers of the business, its members, and insurance carriers, primarily, when growth and profitability occurred.

-This unique twist to a business organization has grown to over $9 billion in size with roughly 12% of insurance agencies participating in it.
+This unique twist to the insurance aggregator model has grown to over $9 billion in size with roughly 12% of insurance agencies participating in it.

 Following the success of SIAA, a number of other insurance entrepreneurs in the independent agency system saw that they could create similar business opportunities, and the rise of agency networks began.

-However, these agency networks have tended to focus as their primary benefit, market access, and the combining of premium volume to achieve profit sharing.
+However, these agency networks have tended to focus on market access as their primary benefit, and on combining premium volume to achieve profit sharing.
 In some cases, they have benefited from professional management.
 So while similar to clusters, in a historical sense, they have represented an improvement.

 Today, roughly half of independent agencies belong to either a cluster, an agency network, or SIAA.
-Along the way, it has become commonplace for entrepreneurial independent agents to start new insurance agencies, since it is no longer near-impossible, as it once was before clusters.
+Along the way, it has become commonplace for entrepreneurial independent agents to start new insurance agencies, since it is no longer as difficult as it once was before clusters.